PhD Program Requirements

 Following a public presentation of the paper, the student will answer questions from the committee about the paper and about any topic in HCI that is broadly relevant to the research topic.

-HCI Course Requirements—By the end of the fourth year, the student must complete three additional courses, with one class drawn from each of the following three clusters.
+HCI Course Requirements—By the end of the fourth year, the student must complete three additional courses with grades of B or better, with one class drawn from each of the following three clusters.

 i.
 Core AI Cluster